 Why is light bad?
 Maybe she feels like her ex-boyfriends only shed light on her flaws, and she's having an extreme reaction.
 I don't know.
 Light is just bad.
 Not everything needs an explanation; people are irrational.
 I feel like that's kind of the point here.
 Metcalf's speaker is very, very irrational right now.
 I mean, she identifies as a bear.
 No matter how you justify the image, that is pretty crazy.
 And if that doesn't convince you, then, well, she hears voices.

 At the very least, she realizes (remembers?) that her end goal isn't merely to dissociate herself from her bad memories:

 the moon is like polyester— not as good as you thought it would be. remember that this is not a door but a bridge.

-I feel like I'm only scratching the surface.
-It's a wonderful little rabbit hole of a chapbook.
+I feel like I'm only scratching the surface of a wonderful little rabbit hole.